AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/overview.md

 ### AEM Environment

-To complete this tutorial, AEM Administrator access to an AEM as a Cloud Service environment is recommended.
-If you do not have access to AEM as a Cloud Service environment, you can use the [Local AEM as a Cloud Service Quickstart SDK](/help/cloud-service/local-development-environment/aem-runtime.md).
-However, it is important to note that some product UI screens such as Content Fragment navigation is different.
+To complete this tutorial, it is recommended that you have AEM Administrator access to an AEM as a Cloud Service environment.
+If you do not have access to an AEM as a Cloud Service environment, please [sign up for the AEM Headless trial](https://commerce.adobe.com/business-trial/sign-up?items%5B0%5D%5Bid%5D=649A1AF5CBC5467A25E84F2561274821&cli=headless_exl_banner_campaign&co=US&lang=en) to explore AEM's headless capabilities.

 ## Let's get started!